Introduction to Demat Account

 What are the Benefits of a Demat Account?

 Demat Account has made life a lot simpler bringing in paperless transactions avoiding all manual processes.
-There are many benefits to Dematerialization process
+Following are 4 benefits of a Demat account.

 1) Common account – Does not matter you have multiple bank accounts and trading accounts, your single Demat account details are with all participants and all your Bonds, Investment Instruments, Shares are deposited in your common Demat account